didik131/helpdeskIT/Create-topics-and-articles.md

-How to create Topics and Acticles
+How to create Topics and Articles
 =======

 ## Create a topic ##